saaadd7/CW2025/README.md

    - **Problem:** Updating the Timer Label directly from a standard `Timer` thread caused `NotOnFXApplicationThread` exceptions.
    - **Resolution:** I wrapped the UI updates inside `Platform.runLater()`.
    - **Learning:** Reinforced the rule that all JavaFX UI updates must happen on the Application Thread.
+4. Soft Drop smoothness
+   - **Problem:** relying on the operating system's KEY_PRESSED event caused the soft drop to be jerky (dependent on the OS key-repeat rate).
+   - **Resolution:** Implemented a state-based system (isSoftDropping boolean) and a dedicated 50ms Timeline timer in GameFlowController.
+   - **Learning:** Game loops should rely on internal timers (deltas) rather than raw input triggers for movement physics.